Healthy Homes Assessment Rongotai

 Rongotai Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Rongotai and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required in all Rongotai and New Zealand rental homes where it is reasonably practicable to install.

-• A Healthy Homes Intent to Comply Statement along with an Insulation Declaration and an Insurance Statement must be included with any renewal, new or altered tenancy contract.
+• A Healthy Homes Statement of Intent to Comply along with an Insulation Declaration and an Insurance Statement must be included in any new, renewed or modified tenancy agreement.

-• Property managers and landlords have to keep records of their conformance with each Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.
+• Property managers and landlords have to keep records to demonstrate the conformance to each Healthy Homes Standards that apply or will apply to the rental property.

-• Property managers and private landlords must ensure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.
+• Private landlords and property managers should make sure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed , or altered Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 From July 1st 2023

-• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes